Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-sdk-azure-get-started.md

 ![New project dialog](media/dotnet-sdk-azure-get-started/new-project.png)

 When the new console app is created, open the Package Manager Console by clicking **Tools**, **NuGet Package Manager**, and then click **Package Manager Console**.
-In the console, the packages you'll need by executing the following three commands:
+In the console, get the packages you'll need by executing the following three commands:

 ```powershell
 # Azure Management Libraries for .NET (Fluent)